DrTimothyAldenDavis/SuiteSparse/README.md

                 algorithm design collaboration: Iain Duff

 Some codes optionally use METIS 5.1.0.
-This package is located in SuiteSparse in the SuiteSparse_metis directory.
+This package is located in SuiteSparse in the `SuiteSparse_metis` directory.
 Its use is optional, so you can remove it before compiling SuiteSparse, if you desire.
 The use of METIS will improve the ordering quality.
-METIS has been slightly modified for use in SuiteSparse; see the SuiteSparse_metis/README.txt file for details.
+METIS has been slightly modified for use in SuiteSparse; see the `SuiteSparse_metis/README.txt` file for details.

 Refer to each package for license, copyright, and author information.
 All codes are authored or co-authored by Timothy A. Davis.
 email: davis@tamu.edu

-Licenses for each package are located in the following files, all in PACKAGENAME/Doc/License.txt:
+Licenses for each package are located in the following files, all in PACKAGENAME/Doc/License.txt, and these files are also concatenated into the top-level LICENSE.txt file.

     AMD/Doc/License.txt
     BTF/Doc/License.txt